charlespascoe/project-management-system-client/README.md

 This is part of a Uni assignment, and while it currently doesn't implement all of the desired functionality, it does demonstrate an interesting implementation of a React.js app.

+The requirements and design documents are in the `design` folder, which explain the purpose of the application and the motivation behind certain design choices (both in terms of the UI and the structure of the code).

 Setup
 -----